deepanshs/mrsimulator/docs/getting_started.rst

     >>> isotopomer_object = Isotopomer.parse_dict_with_units(the_isotopomer)

 .. note:: We provide the :meth:`~mrsimulator.Isotopomer.parse_dict_with_units` method
-    because it allows the user to add isotopomer, where the attribute value is a physical quantity.
+    because it allows the user to add isotopomers, where the attribute value is a physical quantity.
 Physical quantities remove the ambiguity in the units, which is otherwise a source of common confusion within many scientific applications.
 With this said, parsing physical quantities can add significant overhead when used in an iterative algorithm,